rhx/SwiftGdkPixbuf/README.md

 ## What is new?

+The target for this module has now been renamed to `GdkPixBuf` (with an upper-case letter 'B') to avoid a name clash with the underlying C type.

 Version 15 of gir2swift provides a Package Manager Plugin.
 This requires Swift 5.6 or higher.

 ## Prerequisites